euilee0129/The-Vikings/README.md

     }

     /**
-     * Checks whether Valkyrie is on Ship
+     * Checks whether Valkyrie is on ValkyrieShip
      */
     public boolean onGround()
     {